SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/gl-lab2-2.md

     > **Note**: Navigate back to VS code, from the Terminal select Node terminal, and press Ctrl + C to stop the recommendation service ui page.

-## Summary
+## Review

-In this lab, you have updated the Containerized Recommendation service endpoint in Miyagi UI and verified it locally.
+In this lab, you have accomplished the following:

+- Verified the Recommendation Service by personalizing user interactions successfully.
+- Updated the Recommendation Service URL in Miyagi UI configuration.
+- Accessed the Recommendation Service from local Miyagi UI effectively.

+## You have successfully completed the lab